 Table 8-1 shows current wastewater rates effective January 1, 2017.
 All users are billed a bi-monthly sewer service charge and a usage charge.
-All non-residential accounts and multi-family accounts are billed based on water use.
+All non-residential accounts and multi-family accounts are billed based on water use since these customer classes generally do not have impactful outdoor irrigation.
+Most water flows from the faucet to the drain, thus a direct transfer of water consumption to sewer system usage.
 Single family accounts are billed based on winter water use as defined by the City Code below.